ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     When I was younger, I had to write my everyday homework with pen and paper.

-    The electronic devices were strictly prohibited in schools, so notes had to be taken by hand also.

-    However, nowadays in university, I can hand in all my homework in digital form, so there is no need to write.
+    However, nowadays in university, I can hand in all my homework in electronic form, so there is no need to write.

 ???question "What is the difference between handwriting and using a keyboard?"
     I would say there are so many differences, but the biggest one must be the way you compose.